Like other dogs, there are French Bulldog pros and cons.

 Unfortunately, breathing isn’t the only health concern that comes along with French Bulldogs.

-In addition to respiratory concerns, Frenchies can also suffer from spinal disorders, heart diseases, eye diseases, and joint diseases.
+In addition to respiratory concerns, Frenchies can also suffer from spinal disorders, tail problems, heart diseases, eye diseases, and joint diseases.

 If you’re going to buy a Frenchie, you want to make sure you buy from a reputable breeder to reduce the risk.